 - In a non stick pot heat up the oil on medium heat and fry the garlic until golden brown (remove 2/3 of the garlic for topping)

-- With the remaining fried garlic in the pot, add the strained rice + nếp, and sauté until evenly coated with oil and garlic
+- With the remaining fried garlic in the pot, add the strained rice + nếp, and sauté until evenly coated with oil and garlic.
+Since this recipe includes a ton of garlic, you may want to look through posts like “how much black garlic to eat a day” if you’re really health-conscious.

 - Pour in 4 cups water to the pot, 3 slices of ginger, and the seasoned chicken into the pot